allegroai/clearml/docs/faq.md

 Starting v0.9.3 TRAINS notifies on a new version release.

-Example, new client version available
+For example, when a new client version available the notification is:
 ```bash
 TRAINS new package available: UPGRADE to vX.Y.Z is recommended!
 ```
-Example, new server version available
+For example, when new server version available the notification is:
 ```bash
 TRAINS-SERVER new version available: upgrade to vX.Y is recommended!
 ```